cztomczak/cefpython/docs/Build-instructions.md

 ## Build CEF Python using prebuilt CEF binaries

+__NOT WORKING YET__

 Prebuilt binaries are available on
 [GitHub Releases](https://github.com/cztomczak/cefpython/releases)
-and tagged eg. 'v47-upstream'.
+and tagged eg. 'v51-upstream'.

-Run the automate.py tool using the --prebuilt-cef flag that will download prebuilt binaries from GitHub Releases using version information from src/version/.
+Run the automate.py tool using the --prebuilt-cef flag that will download prebuilt binaries from GitHub Releases using version information from the "src/version/" directory.

-__NOTE__: The --prebuilt-cef flag is not implemented yet.
 ```
 cd tools/
 python automate.py --prebuilt-cef